Boating in NC

 Kerr Scott Lake

-• Allows both high-power and low-power boating activities like jet skiing, water skiing, and fishing.
+Managed by the US Army Corps of Engineers — allows both high-power and low-power boating activities including jet skiing, water skiing, and fishing.
+No horsepower limits listed; standard boating safety laws apply.

 Lake Chatuge